The Friendship Ring

 Hours later, the jeweler takes me out and delicately inscribes me.
-Once done, he looks admiringly at his
+Once done, he looks admiringly at his handiwork.
+I can

-He hands me to Robin.
+hands me to Robin.
 Inside the box I can’t see, but I know that she is kissing him.
-I can feel her heart beating
+I can feel her heart beating rapidly.
+She

-gingerly takes me out and inspects me.
-He reads the inscription and falls into the arms of Jake, planting kisses on
+takes me out and inspects me.
+He reads the inscription and falls into the arms of Jake, planting kisses on his cheek.